UltiRequiem/isEvenAPI/README.md

 ### Note:

-I did this because I'm learning how to upload packages to [PYPI](https://pypi.org/project/isEvenAPI) with GItHub actions.
+I did this because I'm learning how to upload packages to [PYPI](https://pypi.org/project/isEvenAPI) with GitHub actions.